• Skip to main content

 • Parent Coaching

-Although we want to shield our children from much of the more serious news about the pandemic, they are aware of this abrupt change in their routines and activities.
-It can often be hard for kids to cope with these changes and limitations.
-Through my research on stress and coping that I did in grad school, one big point that was reiterated over and over in studies was that how well individuals cope with stress has more to do with their emotional skills than the stressful event itself.
+All of us, even our children, face daily challenges and struggles.
+Through my research on stress and coping that I did in grad school, one big point that was reiterated repeatedly was that how well individuals cope with stress has more to do with their emotional skills than the stressful event itself.
 In other words, it is within our power (at least to some degree) to manage our reactions to stressful events.
 One key way that the research literature points to on how to do this is through making meaning of the stressful event.

 Related reading: The Secret to Raising Happy Kids: Don’t Focus on Happiness

 Writing simple notes or cards for elderly members of your neighborhood, family or assisted living center.
 Kids love doing crafts and artwork.
 Elderly folks love seeing kids’ work.
 It’s a win-win for all involved.
-Some people (particularly assisted living centers or nursing homes) are preferring emailed messages rather than paper but you can ask.
+Some people (particularly assisted living centers or nursing homes) prefer emailed messages rather than paper, but you can ask.
 One assisted living center in our town specifically asked for emailed artwork from kids.

 acts of kindness for kids at home